bisdn/bisdn.github.io/developer_guide.md

 After building an image with your changes, you should be now able to install it via ONIE.

+Once it successfully installed, check that it works as expected:

+* Does `onlpdump` show all expected information, without any errors?
+* Are all port interfaces present?
+* Do the port interfaces come up when you connect a cable and set the up?
+* Do the port interfaces transmit packets when up?
+* Do the port LEDs light up as expected?

+Play around with it, and maybe follow some of the configuration examples in this documentation.

 ### Update the documentation

 To tell the world that the new model is now supported, the documentation needs